-- Secondarily, those who are baptized but wish to renew their faith in one of these ways …
+Those who are baptized but wish to renew and energize their faith through:

-- Through Confirmation, a rite of taking on baptismal vows as an adult
+- Confirmation, a rite of taking on baptismal vows as an adult

-- Through Reception into the Episcopal Church from another denomination
+- Reception into the Episcopal Church from another denomination

-- Through Reaffirmation after a time of walking alongside other Journeyers
+- Reaffirmation after a time of walking alongside other Journeyers

 - A commitment to explore the Christian life